Ladislav Hojer: Investigation, conviction and execution

-He was arrested on the basis of the testimony of a mentally-ill patient who admitted to the murder of Anna Š., but the investigation later revealed that he had been securely behind bars the entire time.
+He was arrested based on the testimony of a mentally ill patient who admitted to the murder of Anna Š., but the investigation later revealed that he had been securely behind bars the entire time.
 But the man knew how she was murdered, which was still unpublished information.
-Finally, the patient told the authorities that his friend showed him the scene of the crime and told how Anna was killed.
+Finally, the patient told the authorities that his friend showed him the scene of the crime and told him how Anna was killed.
 That friend was Hojer, who thereafter admitted to the murder.
 Later, particles of cloth from his trousers were found, along with other things, as well as his blood type coinciding with the saliva and sperm samples secured at the crime scene.
 Hojer also possessed a knife, which he used to cut up the victims' garments.

+During the reconstructions, the live extras had to be replaced with artificial mannequins, because the killer became too absorbed in the visual demonstrations of his crimes and lost self-control.

-During 1982, he admitted to another murder, bringing the count to five.
+In 1982, he admitted to another murder, bringing the count to five.
 Criminologists believe he committed at least two other murders, but he did not admit to them.
-Hojer made the confession exclusively in writing, because he was ashamed of some of his deeds and refused to speak with anyone.
+Hojer confessed exclusively in writing because he was ashamed of some of his deeds and refused to speak with anyone.

 For his brutal deeds, he was sentenced to death.
 He also withdrew his confession once.
 Although there was a possibility that he had committed other crimes, there was anxiety about confusing the investigators with false accusations, so the investigation was closed.
 Ladislav Hojer was executed on 7 August 1986 in Pankrác Prison.
 Before he was punished, he expressed his fear of death, and the execution was delayed twice due to the offender's illness.

 Personality

 According to expert opinions in psychiatry, sexology and psychology, he was a primitive psychopath: an amoral, anabolic personality with schizoid features and aggressive tendencies.
-Criminal behavior was committed in uninterrupted consciousness and deliberately made it more difficult to reveal.
+Criminal behaviour was committed in uninterrupted consciousness and deliberately made it more difficult to reveal.
 He was able to hinder and correct his repeated actions.
 His attitude toward murders is indicative of insensitivity and brutality, the absence of at least additional sympathy, conscience or regret.